visgl/luma.gl/docs/api-reference/README.md

 ## Basic Geometries and Models

-A `Geomtry` object holds a set of attributes (native JavaScript arrays) (vertices, normals, texCoords, indices) and a `drawMode` prop to indicate how to interpret those vertices and normals as actual geometries.
+A `Geometry` object holds a set of attributes (native JavaScript arrays) (vertices, normals, texCoords, indices) and a `drawMode` prop to indicate how to interpret those vertices and normals as actual geometries.

 There are several basic geometry classes predefined in luma.gl: `Geometry`, `ConeGeometry`, `CubeGeometry`, `IcoSphereGeometry`, `PlaneGeometry`, `SphereGeometry`, `SphereGeometry`.
 They are all subclasses of the `Geometry` class.